Simultaneous Computation and Communication over MAC: Introduction

 \section{Introduction}

 \gls{otac} is a class of joint source-channel communication schemes that can be used whenever data from a large number of transmitters has to be collected in such a way that the receiver requires some function of the transmitted data, but not necessarily all of the individual data points. \gls{otac} schemes can be roughly divided into two classes: Digital (or coded) \gls{otac} and analog (or uncoded) \gls{otac}.
 While digital schemes are vastly more efficient in terms of energy and spectrum usage (with some notable exceptions~\cite{gastpar2008uncoded}), analog schemes have much simpler transceiver designs, are more versatile with respect to what functions they can compute, and are often more robust to practical inhibitions such as small synchronization errors.
 This makes them easier to use for emerging applications such as distributed sensing, distributed control, and distributed learning in large wireless networks.
 Because of this, there has been a growing research interest in analog \gls{otac} schemes over the last few years, despite their drawbacks in comparison to digital schemes when it comes to efficiency.
 One feature that many analog \gls{otac} schemes share and which ostensibly is the main reason for their low efficiency is that they combat the influence of channel noise and fading by repeating the same transmission multiple times.
-In this work, we take a slightly different perspective and show that this type of repeated transmission of the same signal can be combined with digitally coded communication in such a way that the spectral efficiency of the resulting communication system is much better than of a system that separates digitally coded communication and analog \gls{otac} in time domain while satisfying the same amplitude constraints.
+In this work, we take a slightly different perspective: We show that this type of repeated transmission of the same signal can be combined with digitally coded communication in a way that yields an efficient overall communication system.
+That is, the spectral efficiency of the resulting system is much better than that of a system which separates digitally coded communication and analog \gls{otac} in time domain.
+Moreover, we show that it is still possible to satisfy reasonable amplitude constraints.
 We propose a novel \emph{hybrid} communication scheme in which digital communications are encoded in such a way that they do not disturb and are not disturbed by analog \gls{otac} that is executed concurrently through the same channel.